JoeyMassana/Capstone_Project_Directory/README.md

 # Requirements
 To run this application, ensure you have the following Python packages installed:
-- anaconda v.
+- anaconda v3.12.4
-- streamlit v.
+- streamlit v1.32.0
 - pandas
 - seaborn
 - matplotlib
-You can install these packages using pip install v. : pip install streamlit pandas seaborn matplotlib
+You can install these packages using pip install v24: pip install streamlit pandas seaborn matplotlib

 # Dataset